Frustrated-Programmer/SugarLumpInfo/README.md

 # Sugar Lump Info
-This is a mod that removes all the useless information from the standard tooltip and allows you to view more important information instead as well as giving you additional information on a second page.
+This is a mod that removes all the useless information from the standard tooltip and allows you to view more important information instead, as well as giving you additional information on a second page.

 <img src="Preview.png" style="width:50%">